 2. Fast and unlimited transactions.

-Have you ever tried to move Fiat money from your country to other parts of the world, you wonder how this process can be frustrating, most times Your business will end up waiting days to receive money, at the end of the day you even get a huge amount deducted from you, all in the name of bank charges or transaction fee.
+Have you ever tried to move Fiat money from your country to other parts of the world?
+Then, you wonder how this process can be frustrating; most times, Your business will end up waiting days to receive money; at the end of the day, you even get a considerable amount deducted from you, all in bank charges or transaction fees.

 3. Low transaction fees.

-Banks and other financial institutions levy huge transaction fees, most especially if the transactions are taken out of the country of origin to another country.
+Banks and other financial institutions levy substantial transaction fees, especially if the transactions are taken from the country of origin to another country.